guikk/MergePath/README.md

 - The merge matrix

 When merging to arrays `A` and `B`, the *merge matrix* is a representation of the element of the two arrays, where each row represents an element of `A` and each column represents an element of `B`.
-The element $ M_{ij} $ in the matrix is the numerical representation of $ A_i \gt B_j $.
+The element $M_{ij}$ in the matrix is the numerical representation of $A_i \gt B_j$.
 - The merge path

 The series of choices between elements of `A` and `B` when sequentially merging the two arrays are represented by the *merge path*.
 It can also be seen as the line above the 1s and below the 0s of the matrix.
 - The cross-diagonal intersections

 Different from the other two, the importance of this concept to the algorithm is not obvious.
-Finding the intersection of the $ i $ th cross-diagonal of the matrix with the merge path is the same of finding the point where the merge path will be after $ i $ steps of merging `A` and `B`, as stated in `Lemma 8`.
-Maybe a more intuitive way of understanding this is thinking that the goal is to find how many elements of `A` and `B` have already been used after $ i $ steps.
+Finding the intersection of the $i$ th cross-diagonal of the matrix with the merge path is the same of finding the point where the merge path will be after $i$ steps of merging `A` and `B`, as stated in `Lemma 8`.
+Maybe a more intuitive way of understanding this is thinking that the goal is to find how many elements of `A` and `B` have already been used after $i$ steps.

 Although these three concepts are not explained right away in the paper, there are a series of propositions that lead up to them.
 Those propositions are used to prove the correctness of the work division in the merge algorithm with theorems and lemmas.